-Nature of the Business and Basis of Presentation
+1. Nature of the Business and Basis of Presentation

 Seres Health, Inc. (the "Company") was incorporated under the laws of the State of Delaware on October 18, 2010.
-The Company is a microbiome therapeutics platform company developing a novel class of biological drugs, which are designed to treat disease by restoring the function of a dysbiotic microbiome.
-The Company's lead product candidate, SER-109, is designed to prevent further recurrences of Clostridium difficile infection ("CDI"), a debilitating infection of the colon, by treating the dysbiosis of the colonic microbiome and, if approved by the FDA, could be a first-in-field drug.
-Using its microbiome therapeutics platform, the Company is developing additional product candidates, including SER-262 to prevent an initial recurrence of primary CDI and other product candidates to treat enteric pathogens, such as drug-resistant bacteria and metabolic diseases, such as early-stage, non-insulin dependent diabetes and inflammatory diseases, such as Crohn's disease and infections related to antibiotic use, cancer chemotherapy and immune suppression.
+The Company is a microbiome therapeutics platform company developing a novel class of biological drugs, which are designed to restore health by repairing the function of a dysbiotic microbiome.
+The Company's lead product candidate, SER-109, is designed to prevent further recurrences of Clostridium difficile infection ("CDI"), a debilitating infection of the colon, and, if approved by the FDA, could be a first-in-field drug.
+Using its microbiome therapeutics platform, the Company is developing additional product candidates, including SER-262 to prevent an initial recurrence of primary CDI and other product candidates to treat irritable bowel disease, including ulcerative colitis, and enteric pathogens, such as antibiotic-resistant bacteria.
+The Company is also conducting research on metabolic diseases, such as early-stage, non-insulin dependent diabetes; inflammatory diseases, such as Crohn's disease; and infections related to antibiotic use, cancer chemotherapy and immune suppression.